First passage sets of the 2D continuum Gaussian free field: Preliminaries

 The (zero boundary) Gaussian Free Field (GFF) in a domain $D$ can be viewed as a centered Gaussian process $\Phi$ indexed by the set of continuous functions with compact support in $D$, with covariance given by the Green's function:

 In this paper $\Phi$ always denotes the zero boundary GFF.
-We also consider GFF-s with non-zero Dirichlet boundary conditions - they are given by $\Phi + u$ where $u$ is some bounded harmonic function that is piecewise constant \footnote{Here and elsewhere this means piecewise constant that changes only finitely many times} boundary dataon $\partial D$.
+We also consider GFF-s with non-zero Dirichlet boundary conditions - they are given by $\Phi + u$ where $u$ is some bounded harmonic function that is piecewise constant\footnote{Here and elsewhere this means piecewise constant that changes only finitely many times.} boundary data on $\partial D$.

 Because the covariance kernel of the GFF blows up on the diagonal, it is impossible to view $\Phi$ as a random function.
 However, it can be shown that the GFF has a version that lives in the Sobolev space $H^{-1}(D)$ of generalized functions, justifying the notation $(\Phi,f)$ for $\Phi$ acting on functions $f$ (see for example \cite{Dub}).
-In fact, one can explicitly calculate that if $\Phi$ is a GFF in $D\subseteq \D$ then:
+In fact, for any domain $D$ included in the unit disk $\D$, a GFF $\Phi$ in $D$ also belongs to $H^{-1}(\D)$ and the expected value of the square of its norm is uniformly bounded by

 Moreover, let us remark that it is in fact possible and useful to define the random variable $(\Phi,\mu)$ for any fixed Borel measure $\mu$, provided the energy $\iint \mu (dz) \mu (dw) G_D (z,w)$ is finite.